Paro Wars

 is a turn-based strategy video game produced by Konami in September 1997 in Japan only (with the re-release as a Konami the Best title in December 1999).
 It features characters and conflicts based upon the popular Parodius series of video games which in turn is a parody of the long running Gradius series.
 It is the last installment of the Parodius series and is the Parodius equivalent to Cosmic Wars, a turn-based strategy game set in the Gradius universe, or R-Type Tactics, set in the R-Type universe.

 Plot

-The "second great world war Parodius" that led the world into a fit of laughter ended more than 50 years ago.
-Three military organizations: "The Alliance Penta", "Organization Koitsu and Aitsu" and "Alliance Araji" will control each other in secret, and as a result of peace is maintained through this exquisite balance.
-However, this stability began to alter when a mysterious cat named John Myan Jiro begins to interfere in these relationships.
-Win the "third great war of the world Parodius" for peace and honor of your country!
+The "Second Great World War Parodius" that led the world into a fit of laughter ended more than 50 years ago.
+Three military organizations: "The Alliance Penta", "Organization Koitsu and Aitsu" and "Alliance Araji" have kept each other in check secretly, and as a result, peace is maintained through this delicate balance.
+However, this stability begins to crumble when a mysterious cat named John Myan Jiro begins to interfere in these relationships.
+The three organisations are then needed to win the "Third Great War of the World Parodius" for peace and honor of their respective countries.